What is coronavirus?

 If you are currently self-isolating, you are able to add this to the delivery notes section in the checkout and all couriers will be doing their best to deliver your parcel in a manner that is safe for all parties.

 Royal Mail have currently amended their Next Day Guaranteed before 1pm option to Next Day Guaranteed before 9pm.
 As such, we have updated this delivery option for the foreseeable future.

 Royal Mail coronavirus advice states that it is still delivering during the lockdown, albeit with longer waiting times for packages.
 The World Health Organisation has advised that the probability of an infected person spreading the virus via post is low.
 The risk of catching COVID-19 from a package is also low.

 Consequently, it may take longer than usual for your medicines to arrive.
 We therefore recommend you order in advance to avoid delays.
 We also ask our customers to order only what is essential to ensure all our patients can get the medication they need.

-Summary: We are currently dispatching all orders in time to be delivered on the dates estimated in the checkout, however due to the strain placed on the postal system orders may take slightly longer than usual to reach you.
+Summary: We are currently dispatching all orders in time to be delivered on the dates estimated in the checkout, however due to the strain placed on the postal system orders may take slightly longer than usual to reach you if you are in an area affected by local lockdown.

 Our telephone lines are operating as usual, Monday - Friday 08:30 - 17:00.
 If you require help or medical advice from our customer service team, the quickest and easiest way is contact us by email and we will do our best to respond within our normal four working hour window.

 For more urgent healthcare needs or COVID-19 advice, please contact 111 in a non-urgent situation or 999 in an emergency.